MiguelSperle/jobnest/README.md

 <p>
     <b>
         To summarize, JobNest is a back-end application designed to efficiently manage and support job vacancy searches.
-        It provides a complete set of functionalities that a system of this kind typically offers, both for those who publish job vacancies and for those who seek to apply for them
+It provides a complete set of functionalities that a system of this kind typically offers, both for those who publish job vacancies and for those who seek to apply for them.
     </b>
 </p>

 <p>
     <b>
-        This project addresses complex concepts such as: Clean Architecture - SOLID principles - Messaging - Database Transactions - Unit Tests and Rate Limiting.
+        It's important to emphasize that this is a study project, designed to explore and implement complex concepts, such as: Clean Architecture, SOLID principles, Messaging, Database Transactions, Unit Tests and Rate Limiting.
     </b>
 </p>